harshadapr/QuizWiz/README.md

-# Quick Quiz 🚀
+# Quick Wiz 🚀

-Engage in a playful and mind-bending quiz experience with **Quick Quiz**.
+Engage in a playful and mind-bending quiz experience with **Quick Wiz**.
 Immerse yourself into a dynamic quizzing arena that blends together knowledge and fun with a splash of vibrant colors!

 [👉 Start Your Quiz Now!](https://quizwiz-harshada.netlify.app/)